Riding with the team

 What should I look for when buying a bike?

-For a good summary of road bike features and components you can look at the UC Cyclery buyers guide.
 You will want to find a bike that has at least “enthusiast” level components (the gears and other pieces that make up the bike’s drive train).
-This will ensure good performance and longeveity for your bike.
+This will ensure good performance and longevity for your bike.

 Many people on the team are happy to help new members learn about and find bikes.
+We have useful sponsorships to help you find a bike, from deals at Moment Bicycles to used bikes from TCSD’s Classifieds.
 If you are looking for a bike, please ask one of the captains or senior team members for help.

-What should I know how to fix and maintain on my bike?
+What should I know to fix and maintain on my bike?

 Three big things: